ETFs can be admitted to trading on London Stock Exchange via 2 different routes:

 London Stock Exchange currently maintains criteria on fund characteristics to ensure they are favourable to market conditions and maintaining liquidity:

 International securities identification numbers (ISINs) are normally allocated by the country of domicile of the issuer.
-LSEplc is then responsible for allocating a stock exchange daily official list (SEDOL) code, which is a unique instrument identifier.
+London Stock Exchange is then responsible for allocating a stock exchange daily official list (SEDOL) code, which is a unique instrument identifier.
 Please email the pricing supplement(s) to this email address and allow 48 hours for these to be assigned.

-In order to admit an ETF to trading the following documentation will be required.
+In order to admit a new sub-fund the following confirmations are required.

 For ETFs admitting on the basis of a FCA listing, the below documents must be submitted to the Exchange 11 business days (by 12.00pm) before the target admission date, unless a sub-fund, whereby these can be submitted 5 business days before the target admission date: